 M: You can read several novels a week, and you’ve read pretty much every book in our house and half the books in the library.
 How do you think that’s shaped your writing?

 K: I think it’s given me a big frame of reference.
 Reading lets you live in other people’s worlds for a while.
 It gives you a window into other cultures and periods of history, and if you read enough material from a certain time and place, you start to get a feel for it.
 In my brain I have a big library of words and little turns of phrase that aren’t in common use where I’m from.
 I feel comfortable writing to different contexts, adjusting my language to suit the culture I’m speaking about or to.
 It’s made me a more flexible and expansive writer, I think.

 M: Writing isn’t the only creative thing you’re interested in, is it?

 K: I actually came to writing a bit later in life, but I’ve always been creative in other ways.
 I was one of those kids who did singing lessons and dancing lessons and piano lessons and went to holiday theatre workshops.
 I wanted to be a musical theatre star (and still do).
 At uni I studied acting and music while working as a piano teacher and a singer.
 Then for a while I had a food business and got really into creative cooking and cake decorating.
-I love making pretty food and one of my daydreams for 2017 is to learn more about food styling.
+I love making pretty food and one day I'll learn more about food styling.